Ethical Wildlife Tourism: A Guide for Responsible Adventure Seekers

 Want to get up close and personal with wildlife?
 It's exciting, but some activities can harm the animals we love.
 Here's how to make ethical choices when planning your next wildlife adventure.

 On the other hand, captive dolphin shows and swimming with dolphins in captivity are generally unethical.
 Dolphins in captivity often suffer from stress and trauma due to confinement and unnatural living conditions.
+This can manifest as repetitive behaviors, aggression, or health problems stemming from inadequate environments, such as social isolation or lack of mental stimulation.

 Whale watching can be a fantastic way to see these majestic creatures, but it's essential to respect their space.
 Ensure boats keep a respectful distance and approach slowly from the regulated angle.